Russia vs Saudi: How much pain can they take in oil price war?

 The world’s top two oil exporters each have war chests of around $500 billion to weather economic shocks and are making bullish noises about their stamina as they square up.

 Moscow said on Monday it could withstand oil prices of $25-$30 per barrel for 6-10 years.
-Riyadh, meanwhile, can afford oil at $30 a barrel, but would have to sell more crude to soften the hit to its revenue, according to Saudi sources.
+Riyadh, meanwhile, can afford oil at $30 a barrel, but would have to sell more crude to soften the hit to its revenue, according to sources familiar with the matter.

 A war of attrition would nonetheless be damaging and force both countries to make difficult adjustments to their economies the longer it dragged on.

-Note: (This story has been refiled to clarify sourcing in the fourth and seventh paragraphs)